fbertram/TuringTrader/DocFX/articles/overview/FAQ.md

 ### Can TuringTrader perform live trading?

-Yes, we actually use TuringTrader at Bertram Solutions to run all of our [model portfolios](https://www.bertram.solutions/investment-advice/model-portfolios/).
+Yes.
+We actually use TuringTrader at [Bertram Solutions](http://www.bertram.solutions/) to run all of our model portfolios.
 However, TuringTrader’s model is different from what you’ve seen with other platforms, as the transition from backtest to live trading is performed explicitly: (1) Run a backtest from the past, all the way to today’s close.
 (2) Watch the *IsLastBar* flag, and transition to live when it’s set.
 (3) Pull the current account status and positions through the broker interface, and calculate orders based on the account, and the status of the backtest.

 ### Does TuringTrader run on Linux or Mac?